 To make a long story short: I like listening to full albums, I won't concede my privacy for a pithy "license" to listen, and I want lossless audio.
 Every few weekends, I'll go to a thrift store and pick up some (up to twenty?) new CDs.
 Sometimes, I get random assortments, and listen just to see if it could be something interesting.
 Therefore, my CD collection is large, and I have a large number of CDs to rip regularly.
-I accomplish this with a repurposed Kodak Photo CD Burner, and a script (GNU/Linux, FreeBSD) on my workstation.
+I accomplish this with a repurposed Kodak Photo CD Burner, and a script (GNU/Linux) on my workstation.

 I found the robot on eBay, but obviously it didn't come with any instructions, say, "how would one go about actuating the servos?"
 I did some sleuthing, and found some resources.
 First, somebody else was trying to sell this, about a year after I found it.
 This gave me some information, like, "the unit I bought didn't come with the CD carriage."
 That page also linked to drivers, even though they were only for Windows.
-It also menitioned it was based on another company's product that I could get a little more information about, and higher-resolution images of the spindle.
+It also mentioned it was based on another company's product that I could get a little more information about, and higher-resolution images of the spindle.
 This way, I was able to deduce what shape it needed to have to load media.

 The software side of things was simple.
 It has a USB port in the back, and when plugged in appears as a USB hub with two devices: the CD-RW drive, and the serial controller.
 This forum post describes how to see debug information, and commands are simply single letters sent via serial.
-Using that, a script (see link above) is simple to craft.